Xavier Musketeers play in Big East Tournament against the Marquette Golden Eagles

 New York; Thursday, 2:30 p.m.
 EDT

-BOTTOM LINE: Xavier faces No. 25 Marquette in the Big East Tournament.
+BOTTOM LINE: Xavier plays in the Big East Tournament against No. 25 Marquette.

-The Musketeers are 13-7 against Big East opponents and 8-3 in non-conference play.
+The Musketeers’ record in Big East play is 13-7, and their record is 8-3 in non-conference play.
 Xavier ranks fifth in the Big East with 32.4 points per game in the paint led by Zach Freemantle averaging 10.3.

-The Golden Eagles’ record in Big East action is 13-7.
-Marquette ranks eighth in the Big East shooting 32.4% from 3-point range.
+The Golden Eagles are 13-7 against Big East opponents.
+Marquette ranks eighth in the Big East with 31.0 rebounds per game led by David Joplin averaging 5.4.

 Xavier makes 46.5% of its shots from the field this season, which is 3.2 percentage points higher than Marquette has allowed to its opponents (43.3%).
-Marquette averages 6.6 more points per game (76.9) than Xavier gives up (70.3).
+Marquette has shot at a 44.6% rate from the field this season, 0.4 percentage points higher than the 44.2% shooting opponents of Xavier have averaged.

-The teams square off for the third time this season.
-Xavier won the last matchup 59-57 on Jan.
-18. Freemantle scored 14 to help lead Xavier to the victory, and David Joplin scored 18 points for Marquette.
+The teams play each other for the third time this season.
+Marquette won the last meeting 72-70 on Dec.
+21. Kam Jones scored 20 to help lead Marquette to the victory, and Marcus Foster scored 16 points for Xavier.

 LAST 10 GAMES: Musketeers: 8-2, averaging 79.4 points, 30.2 rebounds, 17.5 assists, 8.9 steals and 2.2 blocks per game while shooting 48.6% from the field.
 Their opponents have averaged 72.1 points per game.